Texas Labor Laws Guide

 Exceptions to break laws in Texas

-Still, when breaks are given, employers must comply with the following provisions:
+When breaks are given, employers must comply with the following provisions on break and meal periods:

-Moreover, construction workers in Austin must be provided a rest break of not less than 10 minutes for every 4 hours worked.
+Moreover, construction workers in Austin must be provided with a rest break of at least 10 minutes for every 4 hours worked.

 Texas breastfeeding laws in the workplace

-Texas does not have any state ordinances in terms of breastfeeding in the workplace.
+Texas doesn’t have any state ordinances in terms of breastfeeding in the workplace.

 For that reason, non-exempt breastfeeding employees are protected under federal law, which further states: